Blending Technology and Insight For Modern Infrastructure Monitoring

 Bushfires in Australia leave 173 people dead, 414 injured, and more than 2,000 homes destroyed, and is commonly known as the “Black Saturday Disaster”.
 This started the journey.

-Our founder (and now chief technical officer) Iain Puddy thought about how the fires started and came to a simple belief: At-risk utility pole bushfires could be identified before they become catastrophic events.
-Iain developed a proof-of-concept pole monitoring system using IoT and mesh networking technologies.
+Our founders thought about how the fires started and came to a simple belief: At-risk utility pole bushfires could be identified before they became catastrophic events.
+We developed a proof-of-concept pole monitoring system using IoT and mesh networking technologies.
 It could identify poles needing immediate replacement.
 It also monitored the poles’ structural integrity.
 Potential failures could be addressed before they caused bushfires.

 We create and demonstrate our first power pole sensor prototypes.

 We embark on our first power pole sensor project with Powercor of Victoria, Australia.